Dynamics of "Classical" Bosons, Fermions, and beyond: The possibility of chaos in elliptical potentials

 where $\Delta \tilde Z(t)$ is the separation between the two trajectories in the six dimensional space at time $t$.
 From Figure \ref{ch1}(a), we see that at longer times, the bosonic trajectories appear to converge to a non-zero Lyapunov exponent $\lambda\sim 0.02$ while fermions have $\lambda=0$, indicating that bosons exhibit deterministic chaos in this region.
 On repeating this process for an elliptical potential of lower eccentricity, as in Figure \ref{ch1}(b), we see that $\lambda$ disappears for both particle species, meaning that we are outside the chaotic regime also for bosons.

 This picture hints at how deterministic chaos does indeed seem to be present for greater number of particles in certain regimes, and already points to interesting open questions, such as bosons appearing more prone to chaos than fermions, as can be gleaned from the Lyapunov analysis above.
-Furthermore, a full analysis determining the chaotic regimes in terms of ellipse eccentricity as well as initial conditions for both particle species is needed.
+Furthermore, a full analysis determining the chaotic regimes in terms of ellipse eccentricity as well as initial conditions for both particle species is needed. {While the non-zero Lyapunov exponent for this specific set of parameters suggests the existence of classical chaotic regimes in three-body dynamics, a more complete analysis is needed to fully characterize and quantify them, e.g. by analyzing relevant Poincare sections.
+Such an analysis is beyond the scope of this paper, but is left for future work. }